senyoltw/homebridge-cmd/README.md

 1. Install homebridge using: sudo npm install -g homebridge
 2. Install this plugin using: sudo npm install -g homebridge-rfoutlets
 3. Download and make the required '*codesend*' executable from [here](https://github.com/ninjablocks/433Utils/tree/master/RPi_utils "RPi_utils")
-4. Update your configuration file.
-See sample-config.json in this repository for a sample
+4. Update your homebridge configuration

 # Configuration

-See 'sample-config.json'
+See '*sample-config.json*'

 - 'name': Name of your device
 - 'path': Path to the '*codesend*' executable (*optional*, defaults to homebridge working directory)